Vasudha0613/Vasudha0613.github.io/GCP.md

+EDA
+Exploratory Data Analysis?it is important first step in any data science or machine learning workflow.
+It involves summarizing the main characteristics of a dataset, often using visual methods.

+EDA  involves:

+1️⃣ Load and Inspect Data

+Check shape, head, tail, types

+Detect missing values

+Understand data types (numeric, categorical, datetime)

+2️⃣ Descriptive Statistics

+Mean, median, mode

+Min, max, standard deviation

+3️⃣ Data Cleaning

+      Handle missing values

+      Fix data types

+      Remove duplicates

+      Handle outliers

+4️⃣ Univariate Analysis

+      Distribution of each variable

+      Histograms, boxplots, bar charts

+5️⃣ Bivariate / Multivariate Analysis

+Correlations between variables

+Scatter plots, pair plots, heatmaps, grouped bar plots

+6️⃣ Feature Engineering (optional during EDA)

+Creating new variables based on existing ones

+7️⃣ Data Visualization

+Visualizing relationships, trends, and patterns

+Tools: matplotlib, seaborn, plotly

 ## GCP-Google Cloud platform is a logical container for resources like API's.DB's

 Teraform

+Terraform is an open-source Infrastructure as Code (IaC) tool.
+It allows you to define, provision, and manage cloud infrastructure using configuration files written in a declarative language called HCL (HashiCorp Configuration Language).

+Instead of clicking around in a cloud provider's console (like AWS, Azure, or Google Cloud), you write code that describes the infrastructure you want — and Terraform builds it for you.

 IAM - Identity Access Management-who can do what on which resources